yukiki02/yukiki02/README.md

 ### Hi there 👋 ![](https://komarev.com/ghpvc/?username=yukiki02)

 Welcome!
-This is Hui(Norbert) Zheng, Ph.D. student at PKU.
+This is yukiki02, Undergraduate student at HUST.

 <!--
 **Fassial/fassial** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.